What is Shoulder Bursitis

-Subacromial bursa is a common cause of shoulder pain that is usually related to shoulder impingement.
+The Subacromial Bursa is a common cause of shoulder pain that is usually related to shoulder impingement.

-Shoulder bursitis is usually caused by repeated minor trauma such as repeated overhead use of arm in sports like swimming, throwing or in occupations which require frequent overhead activity.
+Shoulder bursitis is usually caused by repeated minor trauma such as repeated overhead use of the arm in sports like swimming, throwing, or in occupations that require frequent overhead activity.
 It can also occur due to single more significant trauma such as a fall.

 - Gradual onset of shoulder pain over weeks

-- Pain on the anterolateral aspect of shoulder or may radiate till elbow.
+- Pain on the anterolateral aspect of the shoulder or may radiate to the elbow.

 - Pain gets worse while lying on the affected shoulder.

-- Pain gets worse when arm at shoulder height.
+- Pain gets worse when the arm at shoulder height.

-- Painful arc between 60 – 120 degrees of arm moving up/ down.
+- A painful arc between 60 – 120 degrees of arm moving up/ down.
 No pain when arm by the sides or above 120 degrees.

-The physiotherapist should be able to differentiate subacromial bursitis with other different shoulder conditions, but most probable chances are that it may co-exist with other shoulder pathologies.
+The Physiotherapist should be able to differentiate subacromial bursitis with other different shoulder conditions, but most probably chances are that it may co-exist with other shoulder pathologies.

-Ultrasound scan is the most helpful investigation to confirm a subacromial bursitis.
+- An ultrasound scan is the most helpful investigation to confirm subacromial bursitis.

 Calcific Shoulder Bursitis

-All the structures under coracoacromial arch are susceptible to injury including bursa and rotator cuff tendons in an impingement case.
+All the structures under the coracoacromial arch are susceptible to injury including the bursa and rotator cuff tendons in an impingement case.

 The ultimate aim of treatment should be to centralize the shoulder ball into its socket, which is the actual function of rotator cuff muscles.
 This will allow proper slides and glides of the shoulder ball in its socket while dynamically moving the arm over a stable shoulder blade.
 So it is also very important to ensure a dynamically stable shoulder blade.
 This will prevent the bursa from impingement.

-In resistant cases or cases not responding well with conservative physiotherapy treatment can undergo corticosteroid injections to reduce the pain and inflammation.
-It is important to undergo physiotherapy even after corticosteroid injections to gain back the strength, power agility and proprioception and restore the proper scapular position.
+In resistant cases or cases not responding well to conservative physiotherapy treatment can undergo corticosteroid injections to reduce the pain and inflammation.
+It is important to undergo physiotherapy even after corticosteroid injections to gain back strength, power agility, and proprioception and restore the proper scapular position.

 (Discuss with your Orthopaedician whether you can undergo a corticosteroid injection as it has its own side effects.)